Showing posts with label Web recommendations. Show all posts

 However shrewd you are at observing the finer details of the game, there are always going to be things you miss because of the limitations of TV coverage (limited view, limited replays,.. often inept, distracting commentary...) - especially if you're only able to watch brief highlights.
 I think it's incredibly useful to try to gain additional insights from experts in football - rather than 'experts' in FPL (see my third point, below).

 There are some excellent tactical analysts on Youtube now.
-My favourite is Adam Clery of the FourFourTwo channel (only a year old, but it rapidly established itself as essential viewing for me during the past season).
+My favourite is Adam Clery of the FourFourTwo channel (only a year old, but it rapidly established itself as essential viewing for me during the past season) [in April 2025 he branched out to launch his own channel].
 I also really like JJ Bull of The Athletic, Football Meta, and Football Made Simple.
 But Adam is The King - accessible, breezy, funny, but very, very perceptive in his breakdowns of team set-up and performance.

 3) Don't pay any attention to so-called FPL 'experts'